 Incompatibility with other materials

-“Please also refer to respect information provided in Material Safety Data Sheet (MSDS)” if it is applicable.
+“Please also refer to information provided in Material Safety Data Sheet (MSDS)” (if it is provided).

 What does the provision regarding the time period of products composed of CMC 9 mean?

 The claimed functionality period may be decided by the manufacturer, and defines both how rapidly the polymer must degrade and how frequent applications the use instructions may provide for.
 If the claimed functionality period is short, the use instructions may provide for frequent application, but then the actual biodegradation must also be fast, as follows from Article 42(6) of FPR.
 By contrast, if the claimed functionality period is longer, the biodegradation may be slower, but then the application frequency in the use instructions must also be longer, since point 1(f) of Part I of Annex III stipulates that the period between two applications must be at least as long as the claimed functionality period i.e. re-application during the functionality period is not allowed.